Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 And what we’re doing with the Economic Opportunity Coalition is taking that bipartisan spirit, and we’re calling on corporate America to partner with us and make sure that resources get to those communities.
 We’re doing it through CDFIs.
 And I would say that CDFIs punch well above their weight class, frankly, in terms of their ability to help businesses in our country, to help housing in our country, in places where we don’t have enough of it.

 And today, one of the things that excites me most about what’s happening in America is that we’ve seen the creation of 18 million small businesses over the last three years, which is a record.
-We’ve seen a doubling of small businesses owned by Black Americans, a 40% increase in small businesses owned by Latino Americans.

 And we’ve been able to make sure that these CDFIs were able to do that because of the work that Senator Warner did to make sure that they got a historic amount of capital at the end of the last administration, that we’ve deployed.
 But as the financial institutions of this room know, it’s great to have capital, but if you don’t have deposits, you can’t unlock it.
 And that’s what we’ve been focused on now, getting the private sector to actually provide deposits.

 And we’re happy to announce that of the billion dollars of deposits that we’ve gotten through the EOC, $850 million have been deposited in the hands of these CDFIs, and they’re now getting out the door to those small businesses.
-We’re in the process of raising another $2 billion working with the EOC, so that these CDFIs and minority-owned depository institutions can do even more.
+We’re in the process of raising another $2 billion working with the EOC, so that these CDFIs and depository institutions can do even more.

 But in addition to making sure that we’re working on the capital, we’re also focused now on the customer side.
 And the best customer a small, medium-sized business can get is a large corporation.
 And that’s why we’re calling on large companies who are part of this coalition that are committing to making sure that small businesses in these underrepresented communities are part of their supply chain, so that they have the types of customers that are going to last for a long time.